vishak-kavalur/visitor-management/docs/user-guide.md

 - Ensure you're using the correct email and password
 - Check if Caps Lock is enabled
 - If you've forgotten your password, contact your system administrator
+- Clear browser cache and cookies if you experience persistent login issues

 #### Missing Access
 - If you can't access a feature you believe you should have access to, check with your administrator about your assigned role